Isotta Nogarola: Early intellectual life

-Hostile reception of her humanistic work
+Hostile reception of humanistic work

-The reception of her activities was condescending, with her work considered primarily to be that of a woman and not belonging to the intellectual world into which she sought entry: Niccolo Venier thought the whole female sex should rejoice and consecrate statues to Isotta as the ancient Egyptians had to Isis.
+The reception of her activities was condescending, with her work considered primarily to be that of a woman and not belonging to the intellectual world into which she sought entry.
+Niccolo Venier thought the whole female sex should rejoice and consecrate statues to Isotta as the ancient Egyptians had to Isis.
 Giorgio Bevilaqua claimed never before to have met a learned woman.
-For her own part, Nogarola was concerned that her fame did not come from the sheer volume of intelligence she seemed to possess, but from the novelty of her gender, and despite her erudition had little choice but to defer to the contemporary social norms by deprecating herself as an ignorant woman.
+For her own part, Nogarola was concerned that her fame did not come from the sheer volume of intelligence she seemed to possess, but from the novelty of her gender, and despite her erudition, she had little choice but to defer to the contemporary social norms by deprecating herself as an ignorant woman.

-Nonetheless, in 1438, after receiving praise from Guarino da Verona, to whom a friend had written the year before, Nogarola wrote herself, calling Guarino a "wellspring of virtue and probity," and terming them heroic, she a Cicero to his Cato, she a Socrates to his Plato.
-This news spread throughout Verona, which inspired much ridicule from women in the city.
+In 1438, after receiving praise from Guarino da Verona, Nogarola wrote him a letter, calling him a "wellspring of virtue and probity."
+She likened herself to a Cicero to his Cato, and a Socrates to his Plato.
+This news spread throughout Verona and inspired much ridicule from women in the city.
 A year passed without a reply, and she wrote again to Guarino, saying:

 "Why... was I born a woman, to be scorned by men in words and deeds?
 I ask myself this question in solitude...
 Your unfairness in not writing to me has caused me much suffering, that there could be no greater suffering...
 You yourself said there was no goal I could not achieve.
 But now that nothing has turned out as it should have, my joy has given way to sorrow...
 For they jeer at me throughout the city, the women mock me."

-This time, Guarino da Verona replied in a letter saying: "I believed and trusted that your soul was manly...But now you seem so humbled, so abject, and so truly a woman, that you demonstrate none of the estimable qualities I thought you possessed."
-Upon the death of her father the next year she travelled with her family to Venice, year where she remained until 1441.
-However anonymous accusations were made against her, alleging incest, male and female homosexuality and licentiousness.
-“An eloquent woman is never chaste,” was one such made against her.
-All such accusations were scandalous for a woman in Venice at that time.
+This time, Guarino da Verona replied in a letter, saying: "I believed and trusted that your soul was manly...
+But now you seem so humbled, so abject, and so truly a woman, that you demonstrate none of the estimable qualities I thought you possessed."
+Upon the death of her father the next year, she travelled with her family to Venice, where she remained until 1441.
+However, anonymous accusations were made against her, alleging incest, male and female homosexuality, and licentiousness.
+“An eloquent woman is never chaste,” was one such allegation made against her.